-Knowing the best smartphone you can buy right now is more than just a hunch for us.
+Knowing the best smartphone you can buy in 2016, is more than just a hunch for us.
 We test out the latest and - sometimes - greatest phones in comprehensive mobile phone reviews.

-To drill down to a list of our 10 favorites in the US leading into the second half of 2015, we based the updated rankings on a lot of geeked-out factors: design, performance, battery life and camera quality.
+To drill down to a list of our 10 favorites in the US this year, we based the updated rankings on a lot of geeked-out factors: design, performance, battery life, camera quality and software updates.

-Sure, your personal preference among iOS, Android and Windows Phone could sway you to another device besides our top-ranked phone.
-Likewise, availability via AT&T, Verizon, Sprint and T-Mobile is an outlier.
+Sure, your personal preference among iOS 10, Android N and Windows Mobile 10 could sway you to another device besides our top-ranked phone.
+Likewise, your contract with AT&T, Verizon, Sprint or T-Mobile is a personal outlier.
 The best phone for AT&T may not be available on-contract on Verizon, and vice-versa.